mnalis/StreetComplete/README.md

+# CompleteStreet

+CompleteStreet is a fork of StreetComplete aiming to unrestrict some quests (such as adding surfaces to service roads).
+It's a personal project and will most probably not be released in package form.

+## Modifications
+- Custom map style (darker, without blue tint, red accents)
+- Clicking on the copyright notice in the bottom-left does not open the browser
+- No asking whether you're within survey range
+- Ask for road surface of more road types as well as private roads and paths (**only for looking from afar**, do not tresspass)
+- Ask for roof shape of all buildings
+- Ask for whether way is lit for more elements
+- Ask for tactile paving on all PT platforms

+# Original README

 ![StreetComplete](http://www.westnordost.de/streetcomplete/featureGraphic.png)

 StreetComplete is an easy to use editor of OpenStreetMap data available for Android.
 It can be used without any OpenStreetMap-specific knowledge.
 It asks simple questions, with answers directly used to edit and improve OpenStreetMap data.
 The app is aimed at users who do not know anything about OSM tagging schemes but still want to contribute to OpenStreetMap.